Clash of Champions (2019): Storylines

 As Roman Reigns was getting ready to announce his SummerSlam opponent on the July 30 episode of SmackDown, an unidentified person pushed lighting equipment on top of Reigns backstage.
 The attacker was originally alleged to be Samoa Joe due to their previous rivalry, however, Joe was proven innocent during a hit and run on Reigns in which Joe was a witness.
-Buddy Murphy then became a suspect as he was spotted in the background in the footage of the original attack, prompting Reigns to contront Murphy backstage.
+Buddy Murphy then became a suspect as he was spotted in the background in the footage of the original attack, prompting Reigns to confront Murphy backstage.
 After Reigns brawled with Murphy, Murphy eventually revealed that the attacker was Erick Rowan.
 On the SummerSlam Kickoff pre-show, Rowan attacked Murphy for the accusation.
 Rowan and his tag team partner Daniel Bryan then forced Murphy to claim that he was lying and Bryan and Rowan conducted their own investigation to find out that Reigns' attacker was a man that looked like Rowan.
 However, Reigns found additional footage that showed Rowan pushing over the equipment.
 This caused Bryan and Rowan to split due to Rowan lying, and a match between Reigns and Rowan was scheduled for Clash of Champions.
 On the September 10 episode, after Reigns and Rowan brawled throughout the arena with Rowan standing tall after striking Reigns with a jib camera, the match stipulation was changed to a No Disqualification match.

 On the August 5 episode of Raw, Alexa Bliss and Nikki Cross defeated defending champions The IIconics (Peyton Royce and Billie Kay), The Kabuki Warriors (Asuka and Kairi Sane), and Mandy Rose and Sonya Deville in a fatal four-way tag team elimination match to win the WWE Women's Tag Team Championship.
 On the September 3 episode of SmackDown, Rose and Deville challenged Bliss and Cross for the titles at Clash of Champions.
 Bliss claimed that they did not deserve an opportunity, however, Cross accepted a non-title match for that night, which Rose and Deville won.
 A title match was then scheduled between the two teams for Clash of Champions.

 On the September 9 episode of Raw, Cedric Alexander faced O.C. member AJ Styles for the United States Championship, only for the match to end via disqualification due to interference from fellow O.C. members, Luke Gallows and Karl Anderson.
 Later that night, Alexander pinned Styles in a ten-man tag team match.
 Styles was then scheduled to defend the title in a rematch against Alexander on the Clash of Champions Kickoff pre-show.